Mumbai Rains: From Diverted BEST Bus Routes And Traffic Snarls To Airport And Local Train Status- Click Here For Latest Updates

+On Tuesday morning the city woke up to a cloudy morning with light showers around the suburbs.
+India Meterological Department had earlier said that Konkan including Mumbai and Madhya Maharashtra will see heavy to very heavy showers in next 48 hours.

+The weather agency sounded an 'Orange' alert for Mumbai and Palghar districts.

-Mumbai's temperature on Monday morning is 25.8°C, while the humidity is 97%.
-The weather agency said maximum and minimum temperatures are likely to be around 28°C & 24°C.
+Mumbai's temperature on Tuesday morning is 24.11°C, while the humidity is 19%.
+The weather agency said maximum and minimum temperatures are likely to be around 30°C & 24°C.

-As of this morning, no disruptions in BEST bus or local train services have been reported while the traffic is running smoothly so far as the BMC quickly deployed pumps to clear out the accumulated water.

 Mumbai AQI